 In December 2018 eleven companies expressed their interest in the project.
 Some have indicated they would deliver the entire project, which has an estimated £1.3 billion price tag, but with a different development and deal to the previous proposal.
 Other companies have said they want to be involved in delivering part of the project.

-In December 2019, TLSB launched a fundraising bid to raise £1.2m to support the commencement of land-based material works before planning permission expires in June 2020.
+In December 2019, TLSB launched a fundraising bid to raise £1.2m to support the commencement of land-based material works before the development consent order (DCO) expired on 30 June 2020.

 Key Environmental Issues